Skip to content

 Market Lane is a lovely place for a bite to eat in Cork City

-This award winning restaurant is the perfect place to eat in Cork city.
-Using local produce Market Lane create scrumptious Irish dishes which will have your taste buds tingling.
-Both lunch and dinner menu are filled with delicious options for you to choose from.
-Lunch and dinner options are dishes such as buddha bowls, steak sandwiches, crispy shredded duck, fish curry and slow cooked Crowe’s bacon collar.
+This award-winning restaurant is the perfect place to eat in Cork City.
+Using local produce, Market Lane creates scrumptious Irish dishes that will have your taste buds tingling.
+The lunch and dinner menus are filled with delicious options, such as Buddha bowls, steak sandwiches, crispy shredded duck, fish curry, and slow-cooked Crowe’s bacon collar.

-Market Lane is also a fabulous bar and I would really recommend the cocktails, especially their specials.
+Market Lane is also a fabulous bar, and I would recommend the cocktails, especially the specials.
 It is the perfect spot to have a few drinks while enjoying the bustling energy of Oliver Plunkett Street.
 Market Lane should be high on your list of places to visit in Cork City.

 Location: 5-6 Oliver Plunkett Street, Centre

 We hope you found this article helpful.
-Let us know in the comments if you have been to any of these restaurants before or if you have any other restaurant suggestions in Cork city.
-If you enjoyed this article you may also like: 5 Great Ways to Spend a Day in Cork City
+Let us know in the comments if you have been to any of these restaurants before or have any other restaurant suggestions for Cork City.
+If you enjoyed this article, you may also like 5 Great Ways to Spend a Day in Cork City

 Leave a comment